sphinx-contrib/confluencebuilder/doc/configuration.rst

     .. code-block:: rst

-        For more information, contact :confluence_mention:`myuser`:
+        For more information, contact :confluence_mention:`myuser`.

     The value ``myuser`` will be replaced with the configured account identifier.
 This can be useful for when trying to manage multiple